A search of the internet will show other examples of the word, and

 of Yorkshire 1665 - 1666 p.246

 .
-The family tree therein
+And for reference only, the family tree therein

 of King Charles I, i.e. Ferdinando